chromium/ballista/polyfill/README.md

 1. Add `webactions-polyfill.js` to your requester or handler JavaScript context (as a `<script>` in HTML for foreground pages, and using `importScripts` from service workers).
-2. In the requester, set `navigator.webActions.polyfillHandlerUrl` to a valid handler URL before calling performAction.
+2. In the requester, set `navigator.actions.polyfillHandlerUrl` to a valid handler URL before calling performAction.
 This is a temporary requirement of the polyfill and won't be part of the final API.
 (It means you need to build your requester with a specific handler in mind, rather than allowing the user